 keeping your personal information and screening history up-to-date and accurate;

-assisting your cervical cancer test provider (doctor, practice nurse, Family Planning Clinic or Community Health Centre) to make sure you have appropriate follow-up care if you need it;
+assisting your cervical cancer test provider (doctor, practice nurse, Family Planning Clinic or Community Health Centre) to make sure you have appropriate follow-up care if you need it; and

 The Register is not a medical practice so does not provide Pap smears.

 Under the Public Health Act 1997 the results of your cervical cancer tests will be sent automatically from the pathology laboratory to the Cervical Screening Register unless you tell your test provider that you do not want this to happen.
-They will advise the laboratory that the result is 'Not for Register'.
+They will advise the laboratory that this result is 'Not for Register'.

-You can call the Register to request a copy of your cervical cancer test results of screening history.
+You can call the Register to request a copy of your cervical cancer test results or screening history.
 The Public Health Act states how the information on the Register may be used and shared.

-we recommend that you read the brochure 'Information about The Tasmanian Cervical Screening'
+To find out more about the Tasmanian Cervical Screening Register we recommend that you read the brochure 'Information about The Tasmanian Cervical Screening Register'

 have changed your name or address;

-think the information held about you is inaccurate or incomplete;
+think the information held about you is inaccurate or incomplete; or

-have any questions; or
+have any questions.

 The following links provide you with additional information and resources: